Published Nov 16, 2021, Updated Dec 02, 2021

-- 1/2 cup sugar
+- ½ cup sugar

-- 1/4 tsp. of cinnamon
+- ¼ teaspoon of cinnamon

 - Pinch of salt

-- 12 ounces nutella
+- 12 oz nutella

 - 3 egg whites, lightly beaten

-1. Make the dough: In the bowl of an electric mixer fitted with the paddle attachment, beat together butter and cream cheese at medium speed.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat together butter and cream cheese at medium speed.
 Add sugar, and beat until fluffy.
 Beat in egg yolks, one at a time, beating to combine after each addition.
 Add vanilla and salt, and beat to combine.
 Reduce speed to low, and beat in flour.

-2. Make the filling: In a food processor, combine walnuts, sugar, cinnamon, and salt.
+- In a food processor, combine walnuts, sugar, cinnamon, and salt.
 Pulse until fine.

-3. Preheat the oven to 350°.
+- Preheat the oven to 350°.
 Line baking sheets with parchment paper.
 On a lightly floured surface, roll one piece of dough into a 12-inch round, less than 1/8 inch thick.
 Spread evenly with nutella (it may help to have the nutella a bit melted so it doesn’t tear the dough while spreading).
 Sprinkle with one-third of the walnut mixture.
 Gently press ingredients into dough with your fingers.

-4. Cut the round into 16 equal-sized wedges (triangle shaped like pizza slices).
+- Cut the round into 16 equal-sized wedges (triangle shaped like pizza slices).
 Beginning at the base of each wedge, roll to enclose filling, forming crescent shapes.
 Pinch to seal.
 Place on prepared baking sheets.
 Repeat with remaining dough and filling ingredients.
 Brush tops with beaten egg white.
 Bake until golden brown, 25 minutes.